(Disclaimer – I’m not a medical doctor. For more info on these topics consult an M.D.)

 I was thinking about a friend who quit smoking about 10 years ago with the help of nicotine gum.
 She eventually kicked the nicotine gum habit too, although she claimed that it was about as difficult to quit the gum as it was the cigarettes.
 She did notice that her ability to deal with anxiety was reduced after quitting the gum, and she also became more depressed.
 As a result, she has considered starting to chew gum again.

-Her main arguments against chewing the gum are: 1) the cost of the gum; 2) the worry that will come with always having to make sure she has enough gum; 3) possible dental issues caused by the gum; and 4) the sense of failure she feels in not being able to live without this crutch.
+Her main arguments against chewing the gum are: 1) the cost of the gum; 2) the worry that she won’t have enough gum on her person; 3) possible dental issues caused by the gum; and 4) the sense of failure she feels by relying on this crutch.
 Moreover, there is no guarantee that the gum will minimize her anxiety or depression, although there is some reason to think it will.

 Now let’s consider her arguments against using the gum.
 If you can’t afford it, then you can’t buy the gum.
-In her case she can afford it, although the $60 or so a month is costly.
+In her case, she can afford it, although the $60 or so a month is costly.
 The worry about having the gum readily available is a reasonable one, although it isn’t any different from worry about having any other kind of medicine with you.
-That is a small price to pay for a medicine that is effective.
-As for oral health, the evidence suggest it has no ill effects at least as far as I can tell.
+That is a small price to pay if a medicine is effective.
+As for oral health, the evidence suggests it has no ill effects, at least as far as I can tell.

 To place this issue in a philosophical context consider that we are all thrown into this world without our consent.
 We must live in a world about which ultimately we know very little.
-We don’t know what to believe or what we should do.
-All we can do then, is do our best.
+We don’t know for certain what to believe or what we should do.
+All we can do then is our best.
 The philosopher and psychologist William James, who was himself tormented by depression, expressed these sentiments beautifully: